aecyia/Sakura/README.md

   - The Sims 3 version 1.67.2.024037
   - With all the Expansion and Stuff Packs (except Sweet Treats)
   - Manual edits through a digital art software, and not through scripted / batch actions
     - As a result, some visuals may appear as their default image.
-Please report any issues.
+Please report any issues [here](https://github.com/aecyia/Sakura/issues) ♡

 ## What Sakura changes